 The Faculty of Music welcomes applicants from any and all backgrounds.
-If you’re excited about the idea of studying the history, theory, performance, and composition of music from around the world then Oxford could be for you!
+If you’re excited about the idea of studying the performance, theory, composition and history of music from around the world, then a Music degree at Oxford could be for you!

-The Faculty of Music fully participates in Opportunity Oxford.
-This is an academic programme that helps to prepare talented UK offer-holders from under-represented backgrounds for successful student careers at our university.
+Opportunity Oxford is an academic programme that helps prepare talented UK offer-holders from under-represented backgrounds for successful student careers at Oxford University.

 Under the programme, selected Oxford offer-holders participate in an academic bridging programme which supports them in their transition from school or college to our university.
 This ambitious programme explores and develops high-level academic skills that support the success of participants in their further studies.
 Opportunity Oxford also gives an insight into what life as an Oxford student is like so, when participants arrive to start their degree course, they can feel confident and know exactly what is expected of them and what to expect from Oxford.
 We hope that the programme will be enjoyable and rewarding and will give participants a great start to their university careers.

 You can find out more about this scheme athttps://www.ox.ac.uk/admissions/undergraduate/increasing-access/opportunity-oxford

 Student conferences run every March in locations around the country.
 They give Year 12 students an insight into what living and studying at Oxford is like and provide information about the application process.

 There are also many online taster days and opportunities.

 Up-to-date information about these and other events may be found via the Admissions website.